kanru-wang/notes/recommender_system_vs_propensity_models.md

 # Recommender System vs. Multiple Cross-selling/Upselling Propensity Models

-This page discusses the feasibility of moving from mutiple (e.g. 30) separate cross-selling/upselling propensity models to one recommender system.
+This page discusses the feasibility of replacing mutiple (e.g. 30) separate cross-selling/upselling propensity models with one recommender system.

 ## Which recommender system